prometheus-operator/runbooks/content/docs/add-runbook.md

 4. Ensure the file has `.md` extension
 5. Fill in the new file following [a template below](#template).
 6. Remember to put alert name at the top of the file
+7. Please use max 80 chars per line without URLs

 ### Finding correct component

 All alerts are prefixed with a name of the component.
 If the alert is not prefixed, it should go into "general" component category.

 For example `KubeStateMetricsListErrors` suggest it is a kube-state-metrics alert, but `Watchdog` is a "general" one.

 ### PR links